 A decade after the financial crisis, central banks are treading a narrow and winding path bringing policy back towards more normal settings and managing challenges of the new environment," the global forum for central banks said in its 88-page annual report.
 "But they lack a time-tested compass to properly navigate this new terrain, with stubbornly low inflation and accumulating side effects from an extended period of low interest rates."

 BIS, which also held its annual meeting on Sunday, said business cycles tend to become more fragile as financial cycles peak and "even if financial booms do not end in crises, they tend to herald recessions."
 It said higher wages and less unemployment have been offsetting a slowdown in manufacturing and trade.

-‘Trade wars have no winners, only losers’
+'No winners, only losers'

-Agustín Carstens, the general manager of BIS, said that after a decade of gains since the global financial crisis of 2008 to 2009, the pace of expansion has slowed since last year.
-“While the near-term outlook is still good, there are many vulnerabilities further out,” Carstens said in a speech to the BIS annual meeting.
+Agustín Carstens, the general manager of BIS, said that after a decade of gains since the global financial crisis from 2008 to 2009, the pace of expansion has slowed since last year.
+"While the near-term outlook is still good, there are many vulnerabilities further out," Carstens said in a speech to the BIS annual meeting.